tuxtof/labs/calm/lab5/calm_workshop_postman_setup.rst

 Install Postman
 ***************

-Install Postman by navigating to: https://www.getpostman.com/ and selecting the appropriate download for your OS platform.
+Download and install Postman by navigating to: https://www.getpostman.com/ and selecting the appropriate install-package for your OS platform.
 Follow the instructions as provided.

 Create Collection
 *****************